lynnworr/project2/README.md

 *Transform*

-We were able to witness a steady increase in internet usage across the globe, once we read the data from the Human Development site.
-We cleaned this data by selecting only the "Year column equal to 2020 inorder to narrow down our results and focus on a recent year of findings.
+Once we read the data from the Human Development site, we were able to witness a steady increase in internet usage across the globe.
+We cleaned this data by selecting only the "Year" column equal to 2020 in order to narrow down our results and focus on a recent year of findings.
 We also dropped null or blank rows in the "Entity" column to minimize skewed results.
 After this was complete, we dropped the "Unamed:0" and "Year" columns to continue narrowing down our findings.
 So that data could be more easily interpreted, we renamed the "Entity" column to "Country".